 6. Encourage Ground-Feeding for Variety & Security

 In addition to sturdy feeders, give your Cardinals ample opportunity for ground feeding as well.
-Not only does it give them a sense of security, especially with bushes or shrubs nearby, but leaving fallen seed on the ground for a few days can also encourage more cardinals to visit.
+Not only does it give them a sense of security, especially with bushes or shrubs nearby, but leaving fallen seed on the ground for a few days can also encourage more Northern Cardinals to visit.

 Place a tray, mesh net, or platform beneath hanging feeders to give Cardinals a better space to feed.
 As mentioned, feeders with narrow perches are less than ideal for the medium-sized Cardinal, attach a tray to the bottom of tube feeders to give Cardinals a place to land and eat too (3).